Last Updated on 5th October 2020

 Each lender will carry out their affordability checks in a different manner.
 Some are less strict when it comes to a remortgage, however other lenders will use different income multipliers to assess what’s affordable and what isn’t.
 Some lenders will only lend up to three times your annual income, whereas other lenders may lend more, possibly five times your income.

 Just because your existing lender agreed to your mortgage amount, doesn’t mean every other lender will.
-That being said, if you’ve been paying your mortgage for a few years and haven’t borrowed any more, then you shouldn’t have any problems with affordability.
-Nonetheless, if your income has drastically reduced since you started your mortgage, you may run into problems.
+That being said, if you’ve been paying your mortgage and haven’t borrowed any more, then you shouldn’t have any problems with affordability.
+Nonetheless, if your income has drastically reduced since your mortgage started, you may run into problems.

 Consult an advisor if your income has reduced since you last started or switched your mortgage.
 We’ll then check which lenders are likely to say yes and the amounts you’ll be able to borrow.